 Matcha as a wellness world staple is nothing new.
-For the last few years, everywhere you look, influencers, wellness experts, and probably your BFFs are running around town with a matcha drink in tow.
+For the last few years, everywhere you look, digital creators, wellness experts, and probably your BFFs are running around town with a matcha drink in tow.
 To get to the bottom of this phenomenon, we tapped a list of experts to give us the scoop on the very best matcha powder around.
 It’s time we try this smooth, milky green deliciousness.

-Our collective matcha obsession knows no bounds, which is why we spoke to food and beverage professionals and matcha devotees alike to get the low down on what makes it so darn special.
+Our collective matcha obsession knows no bounds, which is why we spoke to food and beverage professionals and matcha devotees alike to get the lowdown on what makes it so darn special.
 Turns out, we have a lot to learn.
 Matcha lovers have strong opinions, and luckily, they’re sharing their secrets with us.

 Different kinds of matcha powders are better suited to particular tastes and needs.
 You’ll want to mix it up depending on whether you want to drink it straight, prefer it in a smoothie, crave a latte, or are just starting out and getting your toes wet in the wonderful world of matcha.

 In this article

 Sign up to receive a FREE E-BOOK with 12 steps to your best sleep ever.

 Looks like you’re already signed up or your email address is invalid.

 Looks like you unsubscribed before click here to resubscribe.